rorybunker/ma-stat-dsm/README.md

 2. Create a PostgreSQL database with: dbname = 'postgres', user = 'postgres', host = 'localhost', password = 1234, and port = 5432.
 3. In pgadmin, run the queries in 0-create-postgres-database.sql to create the required database tables.

-For all steps below, dataset_as_a_file_600_games.pkl must be in the same directory as the python scripts data_preprocess.py, ma_stat_dsm.py, and calculate_sig_subtraj.py.

 ## Step 1: Data preprocessing for Stat-DSM/MA-Stat-DSM

+For all steps below, dataset_as_a_file_600_games.pkl must be in the same directory as the python scripts data_preprocess.py, ma_stat_dsm.py, and calculate_sig_subtraj.py as well as max_euclidean.py.

 ### data_preprocess.py:
 All arguments are optional:\
   -y/--label.
 Set to effective for effective/ineffective or to scored for scored/did not score label (default is effective)\